-- · residential, all in rental tenure;
+- residential, all in rental tenure;

-- · commercial retail;
+- commercial retail;

 - commercial office.

 Residential uses are located above the retail in the podiums and in three towers.
 There is approximately 73,680 m2 of residential space, including amenity, equivalent to about 1,058 units ranging in size from studios/bachelors to 3-bedrooms.
-Residential lobbies are located on Yates Street, the Yates Street Plaza, and on View Street.
-Ground level residential uses are located along Vancouver Street and the east half of View Street and framing View Street Green.
+Residential lobbies are located on Yates Street, the Yates Street Green, and on View Street.
+Ground level residential uses are located along Vancouver Street and the east half of View Street,